Stability of Valuations and Koll\'ar Components: Preliminary

 Since $R$ is Noetherian, we know that there exist finitely many generators $f_p$ ($1\le p\le j$) of $\fa_k=(f_1,...,f_j)$.
 As $v(f_p)\ge k$, we know that for any $\delta$, there exists sufficiently large $i_0$ such that for any $i\ge i_0$, $v_i(f_p)\ge k-\delta$.
 Thus

 Therefore,

 \end{proof}

-\begin{prop} Let $(X,o)=(\Spec(R),\fm)$ be a singularity.
+We also have the following result. \begin{prop} Let $(X,o)=(\Spec(R),\fm)$ be a singularity.
 Let $v$ and $v'$ be two real valuations in $\Val_{X,o}$.
-Assume for any $f\in R^*$, then $v=v'$. \end{prop} \begin{proof} We prove it by contradiction.
-Assume this is not true, we fix $g\in R$ such that
+Assume for any $h\in R$, then $v=v'$. \end{prop} \begin{proof} We prove it by contradiction.
+Assume that this is not true.
+We fix $f\in R$ such that

 Denote by $r= l-s>0.$ Fix $k\in \mathbb{R}_{>0}$.
 Consider